wonma/My-Learning-Tracker/log.md

 ----------------------------------------------------------
 ## 3 Nov 2018 - Day 7

-JavaScript -
+:small_orange_diamond: JavaScript

-- Learned : object, object as an argument of function, function returning an object,
+- new : object, object as an argument of function,
+	function returning an object,

-- It's ok not to understand it at once.
+:speech_balloon: It's ok not to understand it at once.
 It's ok.
 Keep calm and just try it again.

 &nbsp;
 &nbsp;